-While the above example provides a general visual understanding of how page rank works and why link building is important, it's very basic.
+While the above example provides a general visual understanding of why link building is important, it’s very basic.
 It omits key factors such as:

 For a more in-depth explanation of how PageRank is calculated, read through these resources:

-The most important concept to understand is that, as Google says, you're more likely to have your content rank higher for keywords you're targeting if you can get external websites to link to you.
+The most important concept to understand is that, as Google says, you’re more likely to have your content rank higher for keywords you’re targeting if you can get external websites to link to your pages.

 There are a number of link building strategies used to get external websites to link to yours: